top of page

 Caitlynn.jpeg

-Caitlynn Liquigan (she/her) is a graduate student at the University of Chicago’s Crown Family School of Social Work, Policy, and Practice.
-Currently, she works with children in Chicago Public Schools.
+Caitlynn Liquigan (she/her) recently graduated from the University of Chicago’s Crown Family School of Social Work, Policy, and Practice.
 She loves learning about the intersections between youth development and childhood family experiences that impacts one’s own mental health.
-Being able to understand the connections has helped her make meaning of not only her own experience, but for those she hopes to serve as well.
+Being able to understand the connections between family dynamics and mental health has helped her make meaning of not only her own experience, but for those she hopes to serve as well.
+As a first generation Filipino, Caitlynn hopes to expand the perspectives of our study.

 Past Research Staff